cyclopticnerve/PyPlate/README.md

 way the template can hopefully become more customizable to suit everyone's needs.

-PyPlate currently uses pdoc3 for documentation, mostly because it is easy and sphinx is HARD!
-I don't really want to learn RST, and the Markdown/MyST stuff is confusing.
+PyPlate currently uses [MkDocs](https://https://www.mkdocs.org/) for documentation, because pdoc3 is TOO SIMPLE and sphinx is TOO COMPLEX!
-I am currently looking at mkdocs, will let you know.

 -)
 <!-- -) -->